milkbottledude/woodlands-jb_tracker/Documentation.md

     rfr_model = RandomForestRegressor(random_state=0, max_depth=max_depth_list[x])
 ```

-This is the portion of [Predicting_with_RFR.py](python_scripts/Predicting_with_RFR.py) which I changed to accomodate the change in max_depth.
-To see which depth will obtain the smallest loss values, i will 'for' loop through a list of depth values ranging from 5 to 13.

-A reminder to all of us that the loss values of the base model when all the variables are used, without hyperparameter tuning, are the following:
+To see which depth will obtain the smallest loss values, i will 'for' loop through a list of depth values: [6, 8, 10, 12, 14].
+A reminder to all of us that the loss values of the base model when all the variables are used, without hyperparameter tuning, are the following (after setting random_state=0, mb I forgot earlier):

 ```
-rfr mae: 0.6705896226415093
+rfr mae: 0.6731839622641508
-rfr rmse: 1.2117450966458594
+rfr rmse: 1.209741415531778
-ratio: 1.8069845636332587
+ratio: 1.7970443197473076
 ```
 When y_column = y_column_wdlands: